singh1114/best/_posts/2019-10-28-building-restful-apis-with-java-spring-boot-framework-for-beginners.md

 That's all for this part of the guide.
 With this much knowledge of Spring Boot, you can create any level of complex project( With a bit of googling).

+Read the following post, if you need to know more on how to test your newly developed APIs.

+{% include linked_post.html url="testing-in-spring-boot-java-with-junit-for-beginners" %}

 Your reviews are very important.
 Please leave your reviews in comments section below.

 You are awesome.